 - She needs someone to place the blame on because she can never be anything but excellent and blameless at all times and in every way.
-She will tell her scapegoat child no to assert her authority over them, cause drama because she’s bored, or to hurt them for being just a little bit too happy.
+She will constantly tell her scapegoat child “no” to assert her authority over them, cause drama because she’s bored, or hurt them for being just a little bit too happy.

 - She’s a very negative person, has nothing nice to say about anyone, and as soon as they turn their back, she’s cutting them to shreds.
-She also puts certain people on a pedestal and makes sure you know you’re less than.
+She also puts certain people on a pedestal and makes sure you know you’re less than them.

 I could go on for days about the definition of a narcissistic mother, but the real definition is inside you.

 It’s already there.

 When you hear the truth for the first time in your life, you feel it in your bones, your guts, and your soul.
 I hope this post helps you believe yourself, believe what you’re seeing, and believe what you’re feeling because it’s the truth screaming to get out.

 After this painful discovery stage and you get a better understanding of what’s been done to you, the rage from being raised by a narcissistic parent comes next.